Playing with hormones

 Women and ovarian cancer

-Probably one of the most surprising findings is the possible link between the gut microbiome and ovarian cancer.
-Ovarian cancer is one of the deadliest gynaecological cancers and the exact causes are not yet fully understood.
+One of the most surprising findings is the possible link between the gut microbiome and ovarian cancer.
+Ovarian cancer is one of the deadliest gynecological cancers, and the exact causes are still not fully understood.
 However, there is evidence that the microbiome may play a role in the development and progression of this disease.
-Bacteria can lead to an excessive increase in oestrogens and thus promote the growth of ovarian tumours.
-As described above, this occurs via the reactivation of inactive oestrogen.
+Bacteria can lead to an excessive increase in estrogens and thus promote the growth of ovarian tumors.
+As described above, this happens when inactive estrogen is reactivated.

-This clearly shows that only a good balance of oestrogen is healthy for the body.
-While too much oestrogen can promote ovarian tumours, too little oestrogen in turn causes osteoporosis.
-This in turn requires a good balance in the microbiome.
+This clearly shows that only a balanced level of estrogen is healthy for the body.
+While too much estrogen can promote ovarian tumors, too little estrogen can cause osteoporosis.
+This in turn requires a balanced equilibrium in the microbiome.

-There are also indications that the gut microbiome could influence the effectiveness of chemotherapeutic agents such as cyclophosphamide.
-In mice, a disturbed gut flora resulted in the treatment being less effective.
-This suggests that a healthy gut flora could not only help to prevent cancer, but also to improve its treatment.
+Moreover, there is evidence that the gut microbiome could influence the effectiveness of chemotherapy drugs such as cyclophosphamide.
+In mice, a disrupted gut flora led to the treatment being less effective.
+This suggests that a healthy gut flora could not only help to prevent cancer but also to improve cancer treatment.

-Although the focus here is on the female microbiome, this also applies equally to men.
-The findings on the connection between the gut microbiome and the sex hormones open up exciting new possibilities in medicine, but also in self-responsible prevention.
-Understanding these complex interactions could, in principle, lead to the development of future therapies aimed at modulating the microbiome in order to correct hormonal imbalances and treat sex hormone-dependent diseases.
+Even if the focus here was on the female microbiome, the same applies to men.
+The findings on the connection between the gut microbiome and sex hormones open up exciting new possibilities in medicine, but also in self-responsible prevention.
+Understanding these complex interactions could, in principle, lead to future therapies that aim to modulate the microbiome to correct hormonal imbalances and treat sex hormone-dependent diseases.

-However, it is also very clear – and this is the really good news – that investing in your own microbiome, in the form of sufficient exercise, a healthy diet and stress-reducing activities, definitely pays off.
-Diseases can be combated or even avoided altogether.
+But what is also becoming particularly clear – and this is the really good news – is that investing in your own microbiome, in the form of sufficient exercise, a healthy diet and stress-relieving activities, definitely pays off.
+It can help to fight or even prevent diseases.

-Everyone can break out of their passive role and instead actively and successfully look after their health.
+With it, anyone can break out of the passive role and instead actively and successfully.
 (JS)

 _________________________________________________